 The road will lead you to the abandoned Saint Helen’s Church, hidden among trees and bushes.

 Taking to the consideration that the church has been abadoned for several dozen years, it still is in quite a good condition.
-Forests and bushes protect this place from vandals, so it is not demolished at all, there is no rubbish around and graffiti on the walls.
+Forests and bushes protect this place from vandals, so it’s not devastated at all, there is no rubbish around and graffiti on the walls.
 At the same time, such natural protection makes this place extremely empty—there is nothing around the church apart from trees, thick bushes and huge wooden cross.

 When you go inside the church you will see a small cosy room which is almost empty, apart from a couple of desks and some other stuff.
 There are still some frescoes on the ceiling and walls, only not so bright as they were a few dozen years ago.